Parenthood takes a toll on any parent. Learn the 8 warning signs you need to be a patient mom (and what to do to fix it).

 And you don’t get to experience life and enjoy it.
 Your days seem to zip by with you barely hanging on for the ride.

 The result?
 You’re not patient with the kids.

 When the kids want to read a book, you get irritated at yet another distraction right when you needed to focus.
 Or when they bicker and fight, you’re less likely to guide them through their conflict and instead threaten to throw away all their toys.

 First, slow down.
 Literally slow your actions down.
 Don’t think about all the other things you have to do, as that only makes your actions more erratic and stressed.

 Then, remind yourself that it’s not that big of a deal.
 In most cases, the things we’re stressed about aren’t as terrible as we make them out to be.
-So what if the kids eat at 5:15 instead 5pm or you’re running late to school (you’re already late anyway—might as well drive safely)?
+So what if the kids eat at 5:15 instead 5 o’clock, or you’re running late to the doctor’s office (you’re already late anyway—might as well drive safely)?

 And finally, think about scaling back.
 Where in your life can you simplify?
-Do you need to stop volunteering at the school for a while, or space out your home remodeling a bit more?
-Can you buy pre-packaged, healthy snacks for lunch you can toss into your kids’ lunch bags?
+Can you cut back on school volunteering, or space out your home projects a bit more?
+Can you buy pre-packaged, healthy snacks for lunch, or not clean as often as you used to?